jrg94/portfolio-project/doc/02-component-proof-of-concept/02-component-proof-of-concept.md

 > Once you've argued your choice of design, make a branch in your new repo called
 > something like `proof-of-concept`.
 There are many ways to do this, but my
 > preference is to use GitHub Desktop.
-From there, you can click the "Branch"
+From there, you can click the `Branch`
-> tab, select "New branch", and name your new branch.
+> tab, select `New branch`, and name your new branch.
 Alternatively, VSCode has
 > its own GUI for git.
 You can also make use of the command line directly in
 > VSCode to run git commands.
 It's entirely up to you.
 Regardless of your choice,
 > we'll want a branch that you can later make a pull request from with all